cozytony/defi-risk-book/src/self-custody-layer.md

 1. What needs protecting
 2. What is the potential threat
 3. What are the potential vulnerabilities
-4. What is the potential riks
+4. What is the potential risk
 5. What are the countermeasures

 After reading this guide, you'll know how to enjoy the benefits of self custody while keeping your stuff safe.